 A perspective post today’s CAT:

-So, there is no way for you to really know how you did or how the others did.
+So, there is no way for you to really know right now, how you did or how the others did.
 Some random expert opinions can’t change that fact.
 The fancy analyses coming from some CAT coaching institute or CAT preparation expert is almost always way off the mark.

 You would not have been able to change anything now even if you actually knew how you or the others did.